 The Charles R. Drew University of Medicine and Science (CDU), a private, nonprofit corporation with its own Board of Trustees, conducts educational and research programs in south central Los Angeles.
 Since 1973, the State has appropriated funds to UC to support a medical student education program operated by the Los Angeles campus in conjunction with CDU.
-State General Funds are provided to CDU under two contracts, each administered by the University.
-One contract provides State support for medical education while the second supports a separate public service program that funds activities in the Watts-Willowbrook community.
+State General Funds are provided to CDU under two contracts administered by the University.
+One contract provides State support for medical education; the other a separate public service program that funds activities in the Watts-Willowbrook community.